elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Try this out manually for a few iterations.
 Notice that if you start with a stochastic vector (a vector whose elements all sum to 1), the next vector will still be a stochastic vector.
-Thus, the output pagerank from this function will be a true probability vector, and the values will represent the probability that we end up at a particular species when following links in the food chain.
+Thus, the output PageRank from this function will be a true probability vector, and the values will represent the probability that we end up at a particular species when following links in the food chain.